nkrusch/recontext/notes/readme.md

 * Using diverse input samples (maximally different) is helpful to guide the inference
   - How to locate such diverse inputs in traces?

-* Assumptions about DIG without symbolic states:
-  - Instrumentation should not occur
-  - CEGIR-based inference should not iterate
-  - [LIKELY FALSE] Inequality invariants should not be inferrable
-  - Symbolic exec. impacts invariant quality; should NOT affect expressivity